How to become an electrical engineer

 Further information

-You can find more details about careers and training from Electrical Careers and The Institution of Engineering and Technology.
+You can find more details about careers in the electrical industry from The Institution of Engineering and Technology and Electrical Careers.